MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3004-review-code-for-information-disclosure-vulnerabilities.md

 ## How to fix violations

 Don't output exception information to HTTP responses.
 Instead, provide a generic error message.
-See [OWASP's Error Handling](https://www.owasp.org/index.php/Error_Handling) for more guidance.
+See [OWASP's Error Handling page](https://www.owasp.org/index.php/Error_Handling) for more guidance.

 ## When to suppress warnings